UMAprotocol/UMIPs/Add uINT_KPI_UMA as a supported price identifier v2.md

 * Choosing a starting timestamp of June 1 helps to reward the community for the integrations they have already started on and help keep momentum going while the current KPI expires.

-* In order to reward the extra work that goes into larger integrations, any qualifying integration valued at or above $5 million will qualify for a bonus point that will increase the value of uINT by 0.0833 UMA.
+* In order to reward the extra work that goes into larger integrations, any qualifying integration valued at or above $5 million in TVL for any amount of time will qualify for a bonus point that will increase the value of uINT by 0.0833 UMA.

 # Implementation

 Step 1: Refer to "green light" list for finalized information on all qualified integrations.
 Assign 1 point for each integration.

 Step 2: Tally up the total number of points, and use the following criteria to determine the $UMA value of each uINT token (uINT/UMA).
-Note: any integrations with a (____) indicator qualify for a BONUS.
+Note: any integrations with a 🐋 indicator qualify for a BONUS.
 See details below.

 Starting at 0, the value of each uINT increases according to the following scale:
 * 0.0167 for the first 10 points.
 * 0.0500 for the next 15 points.
-* A BONUS value of 0.0833 should be added for each integration on the "green light" list with a (____) indicator.
+* A BONUS value of 0.0833 should be added for each integration on the "green light" list with a 🐋 indicator, with a maximum of 4 possible bonuses.
 Treat this as a separate component of your calculation.
 See example below.

 Step 5: return the appropriate value (in UMA) per uINT that corresponds to the total number of points tallied.
 If value returned is greater than 1.2500, return 1.2500.